Ben625e/Ben625e.github.io/index.md

 The Enhanced Project can be found -> [Here](https://github.com/Ben625e/Ben625e.github.io/tree/main/BenjaminMillsCS320ProjectOneEnhancement1)

-The following images provide quick recap of what was shown in the code review.
+The following images provide quick recap of what was shown in the code review:<br><br>

 ![Project View](/docs/assets/images/CS320ProjectView.png)